 This section establishes a Vermont criminal offense for possession of a firearm by a person who has been convicted of a violent crime.
-All 49 other states sand the federal government already have a similar crime on the books.
-However, the United States Attorney and the BATF do not have the time or resources to prosecute these offenses in federal court, and many prosecutions do not go forward for that reason.
-Creating a Vermont offense permits the charge to be brought by a State's Attorney in a Vermont court.
+All 49 other states and the federal government currently have a similar crime.
+A violation is punishable as a two-year misdemeanor.